-In a short 2.5 years, they have been invited to play large local venues such as Fortune Sound Club, The Fox Cabaret, The Waldorf, Venue, The Rickshaw, and The Cobalt, and are gearing up for their first cross Canada tour .
-They recently finished recording in the legendary Hipposonic & Fader Mountain Studios to release the digital singles that have sparked the bands’ quick success, as well as build suspense for the release of the forthcoming album, “Permanence.”.
-They have had their music played on popular community/campus radio stations across the country including CBC Music & CITR 101.9 FM, and their song “Sharks” was selected as CJSF 90.1’s #1 (Vancouver Mixtape) Track of 2018.
+In a short 2.5 years, they have been invited to play large local venues such as Fortune Sound Club, The Fox Cabaret, The Waldorf, Venue, The Rickshaw, and The Cobalt, and have completed their first cross country tour.
+They recently finished recording in the legendary Hipposonic & Fader Mountain Studios to release the digital singles that have sparked the bands’ quick success, as well as build suspense for the release of their debut album, “Permanence.”.
+They have had their music played on popular community/campus radio stations across the country including CBC Music, CITR 101.9 FM & CJSW 90.9 FM and their song “Sharks” was selected as CJSF 90.1’s #1 (Vancouver Mixtape) Track of 2018.
 They were also Top 100 Finalists in CBC’s Searchlight 2019 Competition, listed as a producer’s pick.